-Every year, the 25th May is World Thyroid Day; an international event for raising awareness of what the thyroid gland does, what different thyroid diseases there are and symptoms of them, the importance of diagnosis and treatment, but also the many things that we face as thyroid patients.
+Every year, the 25th May is World Thyroid Day; an international event for raising awareness of what the thyroid gland does, what different types of thyroid conditions there are (and symptoms of them), the importance of diagnosis and treatment, but also, the many struggles that we may face as thyroid patients.

 Also, around 8 times more women are affected by thyroid disease than men, with key triggers being puberty, pregnancy and the menopause.

 Could you or a friend or family member have a thyroid condition?

 With these numbers, we have to keep encouraging anyone with symptoms of a thyroid condition to get it checked out with a full thyroid panel (also called a ‘thyroid function test).
 This includes TSH, Free T3, Free T4, thyroid peroxidase antibodies and thyroglobulin antibodies.

 Please note that many doctors only test TSH levels, but this isn’t accurate on its own as it doesn’t present the full picture of your thyroid health.

 The thyroid gland, located in the neck, is responsible for producing hormones needed for many bodily functions and processes.
 The main one is metabolic function.
 When thyroid hormone levels aren’t right, symptoms such as weight fluctuations, sensitivities to heat and cold, fatigue, hair loss, mental health conditions (such as depression and anxiety), dry skin and brittle nails can occur.

 - longterm fatigue

 - weight gain